behavioral-ds/behavioral-dynamics-io/README.md

 > **Important (Ethics):**
 The list of organic users cannot be shared publicly due to ethics and privacy constraints.
 To reproduce the full dataset, you will need access to a comparable set of organic users from Reddit and must obtain appropriate ethics approval for your institution.

-To recreate our data processing process, run each of the scripts inside `raw_dump_processing' in order of the number at the beginning of each script.
+To reproduce our data processing pipeline, run each of the scripts inside `raw_dump_processing/` in order of the number at the beginning of each script.

 Each script reads the outputs of the previous step and writes intermediate results to `data/processed/` (or the path specified in the script).
 The final outputs are:
-- A set of user trajectories (trolls and organics) with state–action sequences.
+- A set of user trajectories (trolls and organic users) with state–action sequences.
 - Metadata used downstream for policy inference and classification.

 ## 4. Policy Inference